Clean Out Your Clutter with 28 Recycled Garden Ideas

 Bonus Tip: Time to define!
 The definition of upcycling: reusing old materials to create objects of higher quality or value than the originals.

 Got a run?
-Don’t toss torn pantyhose—they’re great garden helpers.
+Don’t toss torn pantyhose or tights—they’re great garden helpers.

 - When planting containers, place pantyhose on the bottom of the pots so water can pass through, but not soil.